 If you read about anxiety on our main Anxiety page, you'll see the Amygdala area of the brain written all over it.

-You know how intense allergic reactions or anxiety can feel like you're coming out of your skin?
+Do you know how intense allergic reactions or anxiety can feel like you're coming out of your skin?

-We found that acute itch stimuli such as histamine induced anxiety-like behavior and increased activity (c-Fos expression) in the amygdala in adult male C57BL/6 mice.
+We found that acute itch stimuli such as histamine-induced anxiety-like behavior and increased activity (c-Fos expression) in the amygdala in adult male C57BL/6 mice.